Can You Collect Workers’ Comp After Being Fired?

 The North Carolina Workers’ Compensation Act was created in 1929.
 The Act provides that employers or their insurance carrier pay benefits to an injured worker who is injured or becomes disabled due to a work-related injury.
 The Workers’ Compensation Act allows employers to self-insure if they can show financial ability to do so.

-Workers’ comp is a no-fault system, which means that the injured worker does not have to prove that their employer was at fault for the injury in order to receive benefits.
+Workers’ comp is a no-fault system in North Carolina, which means that the injured worker does not have to prove that their employer was at fault for the injury in order to receive benefits.

 Can Filing a Workers’ Comp Claim Get Me Fired?

 No, you cannot be fired for filing a workers’ compensation claim.
 In fact, under North Carolina workers’ compensation law, it is illegal for your employer to fire you or take any other type of retaliatory action against you because you filed a claim.